Penetrating neck trauma

 The leading cause of immediate death from neck lacerations is exsanguination.

 In the first instance, apply local pressure.
-Other methods of haemorrhage control have been described eg: placing a foley catheter into the wound and inflating the balloon.3
+Other methods of haemorrhage control have been described eg: placing a foley catheter into the wound and inflating the balloon with a clamp or artery forcep placed across the catheter next to the skin to provide traction.3

 There might also be a place for haemostatic dressings if available as well as tranexamic acid administration.